nerdy-rups/GoogleSearch_project/README.md

 Progamming Language: Python

-Packages used: Selenium, time, openpyxl, pandas, pywin32
+Packages used: Selenium, time, openpyxl, pandas, pywin32, os

 Some known issues:
 1. Capturing the total number of ratings available against the average rating is not appropriate.
 It does not have a full exact match with the place name or average rating.